tranhungnghiep/AI-Conference-Info/README.md

 #### Note:
 1. For most conferences, including **KDD**, **TheWebConf** (**WWW**), **ISWC**, and **ESWC**, only research track papers are counted.
 2. For **ICDM**, long and short papers are submitted to the same track then their types are decided according to their quality.
-3. "o", "s", and "p" stand for presentation format "orals", "spotlights", and "posters", respectively.

 ---
 - Inspired by [Conference-Acceptance-Rate](https://github.com/lixin4ever/Conference-Acceptance-Rate), with larger coverage and more information.